FAQ

 How long have you been teaching?

-I’ve been named one of the Top 10 Piano Teachers in Portland by Expertise.com (for all 7 years it existed locally), and rated one of the best piano teachers in the area by Lessons.com.
+I’ve been named one of the Top 10 Piano Teachers in Portland by Expertise.com (for every year it existed locally), and rated one of the best piano teachers in the area by Lessons.com.

 What ages do you teach?